 - Hair growth stimulation on balding men and women

-- May help reduce your chances of developing Alzheimer’s or at least delay the onset of the disease
+- May help reduce your chances of developing memory issues or at least delay the onset of the issues

 - Increased stamina during exercise